 Some of the West End’s best heritage homes have been transformed into high-end B&Bs.
 There is also a full menu of excellent dine-out options in this area, with restaurants lining both sides of Davie Street and Denman Street.
 Save time for a visit to the beach at English Bay – its panoramic sunsets can be spectacularly photogenic.

 The Best Hotels in the West End

-Abutting the West End – there are main access points at English Bay and also near the Georgia Street and Denman Street intersection – Vancouver’s greenspace gem is one of North America’s largest and most celebrated urban parks.
+Abutting the West End – there are main access points at English Bay and also near the Georgia Street and Denman Street intersection – Stanley Park, Vancouver’s greenspace gem is one of North America’s largest and most celebrated urban parks.
 It’s easy to spend a day here, especially if starting with a walk around the 8.5km Seawall trail, which includes eye-popping ocean, mountain, and forest views.
 Interior trails also crisscross the park, while sightings of eagles, hummingbirds, beavers, Douglas squirrels, and more are common.
 Visit the Nature House for the inside track on park flora and fauna.

 Additional park attractions include the Vancouver Aquarium, Stanley Park Train, and the Brockton Point Totem Poles.
 Other visit-worthy spots include the Rose Garden and Third Beach, where locals love watching the sunsets.
 There are several places to eat in the park—we especially love the Stanley Park Brewing Restaurant & Brewpub for its homegrown ales and elevated pub grub.